bokeh/bokeh/.github/CONTRIBUTING.md

 * **DO** keep the discussions focused.
 When a new or related topic comes up it's often better to create new issue than to side track the discussion.

+* **DO** have a look at [BEP-1](https://github.com/bokeh/bokeh/wiki/BEP-1:-Issues-and-PRs-management) to see how we manage issues and pull requests in bokeh.

 * **DON'T** surprise us with big pull requests.
 Instead, file an issue and start a discussion so we can agree on a direction before you invest a large amount of time.